-David Steiner is Director of the Johns Hopkins Institute for Education Policy and Professor of Education at Johns Hopkins University.
-He previously served as Commissioner of Education for New York State, as the Klara and Larry Silverstein Dean at the Hunter College School of Education, and as Director of Education at the National Endowment for the Arts.
-As Commissioner of Education for the State of New York, he took a lead role in the State’s successful $700 million Race to the Top application to support the redesign of state standards, assessments, and teacher certification requirements.
-His successful insistence on including major funding for curricula led to the launch of EngageNY, the nation’s most consulted on-line curricula source.
-Dr. Steiner’s work at Hunter College, achieved national recognition for innovation in video analysis, clinically-rich teacher preparation (with New Visions for Public Schools), and partnership with charter school networks (that incubated the future Relay Graduate School of Education).
-Most recently, Dr. Steiner directed the CUNY Institute for Education Policy at Roosevelt House in NY, a home that will continue to be used for public events by the new Johns Hopkins Institute.
+As NYS Commissioner, Dr. Steiner took a lead role in the State’s successful $700 million Race to the Top application to support the redesign of state standards, assessments, and teacher certification requirements.
+His insistence on including major funding for curricula in that grant led to the launch of EngageNY, the nation’s most consulted on-line curriculum resource.
+Dr. Steiner’s work at Hunter College achieved national recognition for innovation in video analysis, clinically-rich teacher preparation (with New Visions for Public Schools), and a partnership with charter school networks which became the Relay Graduate School of Education.
+Most recently, Dr. Steiner directed the CUNY Institute for Education Policy at Roosevelt House in NY, a venue that will continue to be used for public events by the new Johns Hopkins Institute.
 Dr. Steiner consults regularly with the federal government, state education leaders, educational reform organizations, and universities.
 He has addressed audiences on both side of the Atlantic, and authored books, book chapters, and more than fifty articles.
-He holds degrees from Balliol College, Oxford University (B.A. and M.A.) and Harvard University (Ph.D.).
+He holds degrees from Balliol College, Oxford University (B.A. and M.A.), and Harvard University (Ph.D. in political science).
 Contact David at email@example.com

 Dr. Ashley Rogers Berner